Boardwalks

 Designed for areas prone to waterlogging, flooding, or unsafe terrain, recycled plastic boardwalks provide safe and accessible pathways for pedestrians, wheelchair users, and cyclists alike.
 These versatile structures can be installed directly on the ground, with joists resting on the surface, or elevated on posts to ensure clearance in wetland or flood-prone zones.
 For added safety, toe boards (also known as kicker boards) can be installed to prevent slipping at the edges, and handrails can be added at heights suitable for the primary users.

 When wheelchair access is required, deeper toe boards can be incorporated, and small turning platforms can be added for ease of navigation.
-If your site offers public access, we recommend familiarizing yourself with local authority safety regulations to ensure compliance.
+If your site offers public access, we recommend familiarising yourself with local authority safety regulations to ensure compliance.

 Requesting a Quote for a Recycled Plastic Boardwalk

-To provide you with an accurate quote for your recycled plastic boardwalk, we ideally need a cutting list for the planks and posts.
+To provide you with an accurate quote for your recycled plastic boardwalk, we ideally need a cutting list for the artificial lumber planks and posts.
 Alternatively, if you know the desired length, width, handrail specifications, and the height above the ground, we can offer a guide price along with suggestions for the most suitable installation options.

 Please note, while we are happy to assist with pricing and recommendations, the design and appropriateness of the structure for your location is your responsibility.
 This isn’t us being difficult—each site has unique considerations, making a “one size fits all” approach impractical.
 However, we do have standard drawings available for a typical 1500mm wide boardwalk to help guide you.